 Hop on a regional train to get from Pisa to Florence, traveling between two cities that were once bitter enemies.

-Pisa is by far the most popular day trip from Florence, but if you’re coming from elsewhere—Milan or the Cinque Terre, for instance—you’ll be traveling from Pisa to Florence.
-You might also need to get from Pisa to Florence because you’ve landed at Pisa’s larger (and Tuscany’s primary) airport.
+Pisa is by far the most popular day trip from Florence, but if you’re coming from elsewhere, like Milan or the Cinque Terre, you’ll be traveling from Pisa to Florence.
+You might also need to get from Pisa to Florence because you’ve landed at Pisa’s larger, and Tuscany’s primary airport.
 Whatever the reason, rest assured there are lots of trains connecting these two Tuscan cities.

 Frequent Trains from Pisa to Florence

 The short 50-mile (80-km) distance from Pisa to Florence isn’t served by any high-speed trains, but it’s still a relatively quick trip.
 There are 45 trains per day on this route, the first leaving Pisa Centrale for Firenze Santa Maria Novella (often abbreviated as SM Novella) at 4:15 a.m. and the last at 9:32 p.m.

 The trip takes 1 hour on the regional train, and ticket prices on this route range from $10-12.

 Italo trains do not serve the Pisa-to-Florence route.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.